-What better way than to interview industry leaders, veterans and employees that each fit and play a part in this fun interesting industry and shine a light on the subject for you to read at home?
-Our interviews will cover a large scope of subjects: from game developer perspectives, affiliate manager insights. casino managers and odds compilers view on the iGaming world and more.
-We believe interviews to be a great way to shed light on the other side of your screen so you can find out more about how online gambling operates as an online industry.
+What better way than to interview industry leaders, veterans and employees who each fit and play a part in this fun, exciting industry and shine a light on the subject for you to read at home?
+Our interviews will cover many subjects: from game developer perspectives and affiliate manager insights. casino managers and odds compilers view the iGaming world and more.
+We believe interviews are a great way to shed light on the other side of your screen so you can learn more about how online gambling operates as an online industry.

 Interview #1 With Great.com - The Risks With Online Gambling